matthewbdaly/highperformancelaravel.com/content/pages/privacy-policy.md

 ## Monetization and Advertisement

-Please be aware that while we do not currently collect data for these purposes, in the future, we may implement advertisements or offer premium content on our Website.
+Please be aware that while we do not currently collect data for these purposes, in the future, we may implement advertisements or offer premium content on our Website, which may require the collection of additional information.
 Any data collected for these purposes will be used in accordance with this Privacy Policy.

 ## User Registration and Data Collection

 Please note that while we do not currently collect this data, we may introduce functionality for user registration in the future.
-This information will not be required for the core site functionality, and users would need to explicitly register (possibly through third-party authentication) in order to provide these details.
+This information will not be required for the core site functionality, and users would need to explicitly register in order to provide these details.

 ## Security